 - seed specialists.

-Government agricultural research agencies include a number of institutes funded or grant-aided by the:
+Government agricultural research agencies include institutes funded or grant-aided by the:

 - Biotechnology and Biological Sciences Research Council (BBSRC)

 - Department for Environment, Food and Rural Affairs (DEFRA)